MS Canada

 [End of recorded material 00:03:22]

-Not only does MS Canada fund life-changing research, we are also a trusted source of information and support for people affected by multiple sclerosis.
-We foster a safe environment for the MS community to access programs and peer support that build on the sense of belonging that the MS community is known for.
+MS Canada is a trusted source of information and support for people living with and affected by MS. We foster a safe environment for the MS community to access programs and peer support that build on the sense of belonging that the MS community is known for.

-“When I was first diagnosed, I made three phone calls: one to my family, one to my partner, and one to MS Canada,” says Jacoby.
+“When I was first diagnosed, I made three phone calls: one to my family, one to my partner, and one to MS Canada.”

 Click on the button below to make a donation to MS Canada through Federated Health Charities